St. Francis

 2. GPSGate to help manage the GPS and Serial Ports for several navigation programs (optional)

-3. Airmail (properly configured for our underway communications functions)
+3. Airmail (properly configured for our underway communications functions (not needed with Starlink)

 4. WXTide32 - Worldwide Tide Program (free)